spec0p/pg-docs/install.md

 Install the Phune Gaming client platform by following the steps below:

-* Unzip the platform into a local folder.
+1. Unzip the platform into a local folder.
-* Inside the platform create a new folder called `game`.
+2. Inside the platform create a new folder called `game`.
-* Inside `game` create another folder named after the `id` from our email.
-The `"your game id"` folder is where your game contents will reside, feel free to structure it the way you want.
+3. Inside `game` create another folder named after the `id` from our email.
+The `your game id` folder is where your game contents will reside, feel free to structure it the way you want.
-* Finally, at the root of `"your game id"` folder create an `index.html` file and include a `<script>` tag with our JavaScript SDK.
+4. Finally, at the root of `your game id` folder create an `index.html` file.

 <hr />